 In addition to the 20% of equity, you will also need to include the costs of the purchase deed and schedule (e.g. what is known as "notary fees" in France) in your budget.
 Fees vary depending on the notary and the canton.
 Notary fees cannot be financed by the bank or by using your second pillar.
 They must be paid in cash.

 Example for information purposes: For a property in Geneva with a purchase price of CHF 1,000,000, these costs would amount to approximately CHF 56,000.

 Special feature in the canton of Geneva: You have the option of reducing these costs thanks to the CASATAX provision which aims to encourage access to home ownership.
 If the purchase price of your property is less than or equal to CHF 1,172,986 (for the period from 1 March 2018 to 1 March 2019), you will then benefit from a reduction of CHF 17,595.
 In our example, the notary fees would be CHF 38,405 instead of CHF 56,000.

 In addition to equity, you should also check your borrowing capacity.
 The aim is to determine the maximum amount you can borrow so that your income will allow you to cover the mortgage in the future.
 This step will also allow you to narrow down your search by targeting properties within your budget.

 At most banks in Switzerland, acquisition-related expenses (mortgage amortisation, maintenance costs, etc.) may not exceed 33% of your gross annual income.

 For example, for a property with a purchase price of CHF 1,000,000, your income must be at least CHF 180,000.

-You have found the property of your dreams, you have the equity and your borrowing capacity complies with the one-third rule.
-Now you need to find a bank which will lend you the money.
+You have found the property of your dreams, you have the equity, and your borrowing capacity complies with the one-third rule.
+Now you need to find a bank that will lend you the money.

 Non-depreciable: 66.67% of the purchase price